ULL-ESIT-PL/babel-default-vector-npm-test/README.md

 foo(10) = 5;
 ```

-Here is the full code for our "hello" left-side-plugin example:
+Here is the full code for our "hello" default-vector-plugin example:

 `➜  babel-npm-test git:(main) cat example.js`
 ```js